Safe Water Bath Canned Roasted Tomato Sauce

 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

-I have been searching for awhile for a recipe to safely water-bath can roasted tomato sauce, similar to our family's favorite Roasted Tomato & Vegetable Sauce for Freezing, mainly for the convenience of having jars in the pantry ready to go for weeknight dinners.
+I spent a lot of time searching for a recipe to safely can roasted tomato sauce in a boiling water canner.
+I was looking for flavor similar to our family’s favorite Roasted Tomato & Vegetable Sauce for Freezing, to have some for the convenience of having jars in the pantry ready to go without thawing.

-And this is a keeper for sure, taking a tested recipe and then adding the roasting step for the vegetables.
-It's SO good!
+Spoiler: I couldn’t find what I was looking for.
+But I came up with a work around that is a keeper recipe for sure – taking a tested recipe and then adding the roasting step for the vegetables.
+It’s SO good!

 Be Safe With Canning Tomato Sauce

-I do want to caution that you've got to be careful when searching the internet for recipes for canned tomato sauce.
-I found quite a few "recipes" that didn't list any specific amounts ("fill a pan with tomatoes, throw in a good handful of ______," etc.) and then gave instructions for water-bath canning with the addition of citric acid.
+When I searched the internet for recipes for canned tomato sauce I found quite a few “recipes” that didn’t list any specific amounts (“fill a pan with tomatoes, throw in a good handful of ______,” etc.) but still gave instructions for water bath canning with the addition of citric acid.

 Recipes like this are NOT considered safe by the USDA – adding citric acid to a concoction that is full of low-acid ingredients (olive oil, onions, garlic, fresh herbs and sometimes peppers), does not make it shelf-stable with boiling-water canning, especially when they’re not even measured amounts (see this article for more information).